RonaldPhilipsen/home-ops/README.md

 ### Home DNS

-In cluster I run [blocky](https://github.com/0xERR0R/blocky) deployed.
-In my cluster `external-dns` is deployed with the `RFC2136` provider which syncs DNS records to. `blocky` is used by non-servers as ad-blocking and caching proxy.
+I run Pi-Hole on the CM3588 as a way to keep DNS alive even when i'm tinkering with the cluster.
+I use `external-dns` with the pi-hole plugin.
+This syncs the recods both the `external` and `internal` gateways to my local DNS resolver.

 ### Public DNS